AbsurdGames/Absurd-Games/README.md

-- Hello! where are @AbsurdGames!
+- Hello!
+We are @AbsurdGames!
-- Where are interested un programing in python JS, CSS...
+- Where are interested in programing in python JS, CSS...
 - Contact here --> absurdgamesdev@gmail.com

 <!---